Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - Koyanskaya finally gets her just desserts when Li Shuwen incapacitates her with a sudden surprise attack and Qin Shi Huang imprisons her.

-- Speaking of Li, the fact that he's able to fight you at all later on is impressive in of itself.
+- The fact that Li is able to fight you at all later on is impressive in and of itself.
 Why?
 He's not a Servant!
 Aside from the magic Qin used to keep him alive, this Li is a completely normal old man capable of fighting Servants to a standstill and nearly killed Koyanskaya on the spot.
 Even Bedivere needed his enchanted arm!

 - Unlike our history, Jing Ke actually succeeds in killing Qing Shi Huang.
 The two had a heated debate about humans' responsibility and future beforehand, while the Emperor boasts his Lostbelt is better because he managed to unify the Earth under absolute peace; she then taunts him with the inability to produce mobile phones, saying that while pan-history humans are flawed, they will never stop marching on against their hardship and strive for a better future as a whole, no matter how limited their possibilities are.
 It's then revealed that the mobile phone talk is a ploy for allowing a virus to infect his mechanical body, shutting him down.
 Sure, the Emperor gets better and kills Jing Ke on the spot, but that she actually induces fear in him and kills him for once is nothing short of impressive.

 - Heck the speech once translated ain't bad either!